CASE STUDY

 iBeacons & Bluetooth Devices for Gym Management Automation

-BLE doesn’t necessarily have to be about providing fitness devices to your customers — it can also be used for management & marketing services.
+BLE integration doesn’t necessarily have to be about providing fitness devices to your customers — it can also be used for management & marketing services.
 Namely, you can use Beacons for such purposes.

 Beacons are Bluetooth Low Energy devices that constantly radiate radio waves that other BLE- or Bluetooth-enabled devices can see.
 Their main purpose is “taking over” the device they communicate with to perform specific actions — open a webpage, start an app, launch a marketing campaign, etc.